Skip to content

 Progression feelingClimb tiers, see rating change each duelSee position on leaderboard

-New LearnClash players start at ELO 800 (Bronze I) with a K-factor of 40, meaning early matches produce big rating swings.
+New LearnClash players start at ELO 1300 (Gold II, the ladder average) with a K-factor of 40, meaning early matches produce big rating swings as calibration finds your true tier.
 After 10 duels, the K-factor drops to 20 for more stable progression.
 You can see exactly how each duel shifts your rating.

 Verdict: LearnClash.
 QuizUp had leaderboards.
-LearnClash has a real ranking system.
+Sway has leaderboards.
+Only LearnClash has a real ranking system.

 Learning: Spaced Repetition vs Play-and-Forget

-LearnClash spaced repetition retention curve staying at 80-90% over months vs QuizUp's forgetting curve dropping to near zero after one session LearnClash SRS keeps retention high over weeks and months.
-QuizUp had no retention system.
+LearnClash spaced repetition retention staying at 80-90% via 3-stage SRS (wrong to 7d known to 90d mastered) vs QuizUp's forgetting curve dropping to near zero after one session LearnClash SRS keeps retention high over weeks and months.
+QuizUp (and its 2026 revivals) have no retention system.

-Mastery tracking3 stages (Learning → Known → Mastered)None
+Mastery tracking3 stages (wrong → 7-day known → 90-day mastered)NoneNone

-This is the biggest gap between the two apps.
+This is the biggest gap.
 QuizUp was fun.
+Sway rebuilds that fun.
 LearnClash is learning dressed up as fun.

 And that changes everything.

 Practice mode gives you 9 focused questions on any topic, playable offline.
-It’s pure SRS: the questions you struggle with appear more often.
+It is pure SRS: the questions you struggle with appear more often.
 Premium unlocks unlimited practice sessions.
-Free players get one per day, which is still more structured learning than QuizUp ever offered.
+Free players get one per day, which is still more structured learning than QuizUp, Sway, or the unaffiliated revival offer.

 Verdict: LearnClash.
 Not close.
 QuizUp was play-and-forget.
+Sway is play-and-forget with better prizes.
 LearnClash is play-and-remember.
-Read more about the testing effect and how retrieval practice works.
+Read more about the testing effect and how retrieval practice works or the broader case for competitive learning.

 Multiplayer: Turn-Based vs Real-Time